Denture Relines in Santa Clara CA

 Hard Denture Reline

 All full dentures should have a hard reline every two years.
-Dr. Chao or Dr. Tate removes a layer of plastic from the dentures interior surface, and then fills the denture with a putty-like material which conforms to the contours of your mouth creating an accurate impression.
+Dr. Chao or Dr. Ahn removes a layer of plastic from the dentures interior surface, and then fills the denture with a putty-like material which conforms to the contours of your mouth creating an accurate impression.
 The denture is sent to the lab where it is adjusted to the new shape of your gum tissue.
 This results in maximum contact between the denture and your mouth.

 Soft Denture Reline

 Some patients are unable to wear ordinary dentures because of tender gums or sore spots.
 Drs.
-Chao or Tate may recommend relining the denture with a material that stays pliable for one to two years before needing replacement.
+Chao or Ahn may recommend relining the denture with a material that stays pliable for one to two years before needing replacement.
 This material is much less likely to give the patient sore spots than the standard hard reline acrylic.
 Patients experiencing these problems may also consider a more permanent solution of implant retained dentures.

 If dentures have not been serviced in quite some time, a patient’s gums may be red, swollen, or misshapen.
 This creates problems in taking impressions for a new hard or soft reline and may lead to a denture that would perpetuate the problem.